xinlinli1990/CarND-Traffic-Sign-Classifier-Project/README.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.

-I counted the number of images for each traffic sign label and ploted the following bar chart showing the dataset distribution.
+Then I counted the number of images for each traffic sign label and ploted the following bar chart showing the dataset distribution.

 ![count](./pics/before.png)

 It is obvious that some labels have much less images than others.
 Ideally, each class should have exactly equal number of instances.
 Therefore, data augmentation is necessary for this project.

-Then I plot 10 images per label.
+Then I visualized 10 images per label.

 ![visualization](./pics/visualization.jpg)